Enveritas’ technology lets small growers tap into the market for sustainable coffee

 The organization currently operates in 10 countries, including Uganda, Indonesia, Ethiopia, Nicaragua and Costa Rica, with plans to expand into more markets.

 Sustainable coffee isn’t just in demand by caffeine lovers with a penchant for social justice.
 Many of the world’s biggest coffee companies, including Illy and Starbucks, have launched sustainability initiatives as part of their corporate responsibility measures.
 Offering coffee grown using fair labor or environmentally friendly practices also helps differentiate their products in a crowded marketplace.
-Research by the National Coffee Association, an American trade group, recently found that many millennials prefer sustainable coffee, with up to two-thirds of 19 to 24 year olds surveyed said they pick their coffee based on whether it was grown using environmentally-friendly practices and fair labor.
+Research by the National Coffee Association, an American trade group, recently found that many millennials prefer sustainable coffee, with up to two-thirds of 19 to 24-year-olds surveyed said they pick their coffee based on whether it was grown using environmentally friendly practices and fair labor.

 While coffee is currently its main focus, Browning says Enveritas’ system can be applied to other agricultural products that need more visibility in their supply chains.
-For example, it can also be used to verify the sustainability of cocoa, cotton and palm oil.
+For example, it also can be used to verify the sustainability of cocoa, cotton and palm oil.

-As a non-profit, Enveritas faces different funding challenges from other tech startups.
-Browning says it is currently at the equivalent of being ready for a Series A. Much of its backing comes from coffee companies (Enveritas can’t disclose which ones) who hope to benefit from Enveritas’ solutions.
+As a nonprofit, Enveritas faces different funding challenges from other tech startups.
+Browning says it is currently at the equivalent of being ready for a Series A. Much of its backing comes from coffee companies (Enveritas can’t disclose which ones) that hope to benefit from Enveritas’ solutions.

 “One of the advantages of this system is that it reduces the cost for coffee companies relative to the traditional pen and paper system, but it’s also simultaneously free for farmers,” Browning says.
 “That’s one of the most compelling innovations, so it’s a win-win for both.”